echemdb/svgdigitizer/doc/workflow.md

 **1: Select an svg file with a plot to be digitized**

 For this example we use inkscape to digitize some data in plot 2a in the PDF, which is is located on page two of the manuscript (filename containing `_p1`).
 The plot contains three curves, which can be identified by their colors.
 Preferably each digitized curve should be placed in a single svg file.
-Therefore, create a copy of the SVG file of page two (`mustermann_2021_svgdigitizer_1_p1.svg`) and rename it to`mustermann_2021_svgdigitizer_1_p1_2b_blue.svg`, to indicate that this files contains the digitized curve of the blue curve in Figure 2a on page 2.
+Therefore, create a copy of the SVG file of page two (`mustermann_2021_svgdigitizer_1_p1.svg`) and rename it to`mustermann_2021_svgdigitizer_1_p1_f2a_blue.svg`.
+Here, (`_f2ba`) indicates that the digitized curve is in Fig. 2b  and that the curve is blue ( `_blue`) .
+The latter identifier will later also be included in the SVG file.

  **2: Mark axis positions and labels**